fyxme/silentbook/README.md

 This is a Proof-of-Concept allowing encrypted messaging over Facebook.
 The messages are encrypted using AES256 before being sent meaning it's impossible for Facebook to view the contents of the messages.

+In this example, only Facebook Messenger is encrypted but theoretically it may be possible to encrypted all aspects of Facebook.
+Facebook posts, images, etc...
+A future update to this project potentially...

 ## Silentbook in action

 ![example video](assets/app-example.mov)